Facial Action Unit Detection via Adaptive Attention and Relation: Related Work

-Inspired by the great success of attention mechanism in the computer vision field~\cite{kuen2016recurrent,cao2015look,pedersoli2017areas}, a few works exploit the attentions of AUs to extract relevant features.
-Li \etal~\cite{li2018eac} utilized predefined locations of AU centers to generate a square region with a fixed size and a fixed attention distribution for AUs, in which a position with a farther Manhattan distance to the AU center has a lower attention.
+Inspired by the great success of attention mechanism in the computer vision field~\cite{kuen2016recurrent,cao2015look,pedersoli2017areas}, some works exploit the attentions to extract AU-related features.
+Li \etal~\cite{li2018eac,li2017action} applied a fixed size and a fixed attention distribution to the predefined ROI of each AU, in which the position with a farther distance to the ROI center has lower attention.
 Due to the availability of AU intensities, Sanchez \etal~\cite{sanchez2018joint} employed the AU intensity to determine the amplitude and size of a Gaussian distribution so as to generate an attention map for each AU.
-These methods cannot adapt to different AUs with irregular shapes and non-rigid transformations.
-Shao \etal~\cite{shao2018deep} adopted an adaptive attention learning module to refine the predefined spatial attention of each AU, and Shao \etal~\cite{shao2019facial} further directly learned spatial and channel-wise attentions of AUs without the prior knowledge.
-The refined attentions learned in~\cite{shao2018deep} are only highlighted in the neighboring regions of the predefined attentions, and the attentions learned in~\cite{shao2019facial} also capture some irrelevant regions.
-In contrast, we propose an attention regularization method to capture the highly related regions while suppressing irrelevant regions.
+These methods neglect the diverse changes of AU appearances across persons and expressions.
+Recently, Wang \etal~\cite{wang2018recurrent} proposed a recurrent convolutional shape regression method to progressively predict facial landmark locations, in which facial shape increments in different steps are learned jointly.
+Robinson \etal~\cite{robinson2019laplace} regarded facial landmark detection as a heatmap regression problem, and proposed a Laplace KL-divergence loss to penalize scattered responses with low confidences.
+Shao \etal~\cite{shao2018deep,shao2021jaa} adopted an adaptive attention learning module to refine the predefined spatial attention of each AU in a regression manner, and Shao \etal~\cite{shao2019facial} further directly learned spatial and channel-wise attentions of AUs without the prior knowledge.
+The refined attentions learned in~\cite{shao2018deep,shao2021jaa} cannot highlight the potentially correlated regions far away from the predefined ROIs, and the attentions learned in~\cite{shao2019facial} also capture some irrelevant regions.
+In contrast, our proposed adaptive attention regression network can capture both strongly correlated regions around the predefined ROIs and weakly correlated regions scattered in the face.